Our people have a history of leadership; below are a few notable firsts.

 Social Capital

-At the forefront of the work on social capital in resource-dependent communities, Resource Dimensions ecological economists and resource social scientists are collaborating with a collective of scientists: NOAA, the U.S. Forest Service, and the private sector to develop and pilot a formal rapid assessment protocol for conducting community-level social capital assessments in forest associated-communities. (more)
+At the forefront of the work on social capital in resource-dependent communities, Resource Dimensions ecological economists and resource social scientists collaborated with a collective of scientists to develop and pilot a formal rapid assessment protocol for conducting community-level social capital assessments in forest associated-communities. (more)

 Community Planning

-Resource Dimensions was commissioned by the Highland Council to conduct a cutting-edge valuation on core public services provided by the Ross & Cromarty District.
-The valuation employed novel approaches to glean what residents wanted from the public sector (and thus were willing to pay for), given that resources were limited. (more)
+Resource Dimensions conducted a cutting-edge valuation on core public services provided by the Ross & Cromarty District.
+The valuation employed novel approaches to glean what residents wanted from the public sector (and thus were willing to pay for), given resource limitations. (more)

 Sustainability

-Since the early 1980’s we have assisted communities, counties, states, and various agencies in the U.S., Britain and Canada in developing integrated sustainable community planning processes, policies, and decision support tools designed to aid in implementing a spectrum of local and regional projects and programs.
+Since the early 1980’s we have assisted communities, counties, states, and various agencies in the U.S., Britain and Canada in developing integrated sustainable community planning processes and policies.
 Through such efforts, we have developed GIS-based asset and issue mapping tools, computer-based decision-support tools, sustainability matrices, and a range of aids to facilitate diverse stakeholder involvement through collaborative sustainability processes…(more)

 Renewable Energy